Parven05/Brownian-Motion/README.md

 # Brownian-Motion

-A Simple Simulation that demonstrates Brownian Motion
+A Simple Simulation that demonstrates Brownian Motion made in Raylib

 ![cell](https://github.com/user-attachments/assets/4ef4f1c1-24a2-4c36-a8e5-f54a2fcdd17e)